-D.C.
-United ousts longtime coach Ben Olsen amid miserable season
+Ben Olsen’s long tenure as coach of D.C.
+United ends amid miserable season

 In 2014, Olsen was voted coach of the year after a 14-victory, 43-point improvement.
 Even in that disastrous 2013 campaign (3-24-7), United won the U.S. Open Cup, a national tournament modeled after England’s FA Cup.

 Olsen’s teams embodied his tenacious character, often overcoming technical shortcomings with effort and defensive resolve.
-That style was not always attractive, earning the moniker of “Benny Ball.”
+That style was not always attractive, earning the moniker “Benny Ball.”

-Although United qualified for the MLS playoffs five of the past six years, it hasn’t won a postseason game since 2015 and advanced to the conference finals since 2012.
+Although United qualified for the MLS playoffs five of the past six years, it hasn’t won a postseason game since 2015 or advanced to the conference finals since 2012.
 United last appeared in MLS Cup in 2004, when Olsen was midway through his playing career.

-He also had lasting power as coach because of his strong bonds with the organization, an emotional tie that, as both a player and coach, made him United’s heart and soul and its most recognizable figure most seasons.
+Olsen also had lasting power as coach because of his strong bonds with the organization, an emotional tie that, as both a player and coach, made him United’s heart and soul and its most recognizable figure most seasons.
 The former University of Virginia midfielder has spent more than half his life with the team.

 Beyond soccer, he is a visible figure in the community, promoting the District and the soccer team.
-He and his wife Megan chose to raise three children in the middle of the city.
+He and his wife, Megan, chose to raise three children in the middle of the city.

-Olsen also had Jason Levien, United’s chief executive and co-chairman since 2012, on his side.
+Olsen also had Levien, United’s chief executive and co-chairman since 2012, on his side.
 They became good friends, socialized and played tennis together.

-Levien always spoke highly of Olsen, the person, and believed in him as a coach.
+Levien always spoke highly of Olsen the person and believed in him as a coach.

 However, last winter, in the wake of United’s failure to win a playoff game in two seasons with English superstar Wayne Rooney, Levien considered a coaching change.